ezEngine/docs-src/pages/docs/custom-code/custom-code-overview.md

 ## C++

 Extending the engine with C++ is the most versatile and efficient.
 With C++ you have full access to the entire engine, giving you all the power you need.
 Any serious project will have to use C++ code for some parts.
 For things like game logic you can start with script code instead, and migrate critical parts to C++ on demand.
 Extending the renderer and access to third party integrations is mostly only possible from C++ code.
+Using the [C++ Project Generation](cpp/cpp-project-generation.md) feature, it is very quick and easy to set up a custom C++ plugin.

 C++ obviously has the downsides of longer compilation times, and live updating code is not possible.
-There is a way for game plugins to be modifiable while the editor runs, and the editor can fully shut down and reload its engine process, which does enable a form of live reloading of C++ code.
+There is a way for game plugins to be modifiable while the editor runs, and the editor can fully shut down and reload its engine process, which does enable a form of [live reloading of C++ code](cpp/cpp-code-reload.md).

 ## TypeScript